liuhll/silky/README.en-US.md

 ## Framework Features

+### Agent Host
+-General agent host: business microservice host, the microservice cluster communicates through the RPC protocol within the microservice cluster, and cannot communicate with the outside of the cluster
+-Web agent host: Provide Http access port to the outside of the cluster.
+When the http request arrives, it communicates with the host inside the cluster through the RPC protocol, which is usually used as a gateway
+-WebSocket agent host: a business microservice host with the ability to provide websocket communication

 ### Service Engine
 - Responsible for the initialization process of the Silky host
-- Service registration and resolve
+- Service registration and analysis
-- Responsible for module resolve and registration
+- Responsible for module analysis and loading

+### Modular Management
+- Module dependency settings
+- Register service through the module
+- Pass module pre-initialization method or release resources

-### Routing And Parameters
+### Routing and WebAPI
-- Routing resolve and maintenance of the distributed application cluster routing table through the registry
+- Routing analysis and maintenance of the distributed application cluster routing table through the registry
-- Generate restful style WebAPI through the gateway to provide http services to the outside
+- Generate restful style through service entries
+- Support for generating online webapi documents through Swagger
+- Support performance monitoring of http requests through Miniprofiler

+### Parameter Verification
+- Automatically verify parameters through filters during RPC call
-- Realize the verification of input parameters through characteristics
+- Support the verification of input parameters through features
+- Support input parameter verification through Fluent

 ### RPC Communication
 - Use [dotnetty/SpanNetty](https://github.com/cuteant/SpanNetty) as the underlying communication component
 - Use [Zookeeper](https://zookeeper.apache.org) as the service registry
 - Use [Castle.Core.AsyncInterceptor](https://www.nuget.org/packages/Castle.Core.AsyncInterceptor/) to generate dynamic proxy
-- Support cache interception
+- Support cache interception during service call
 - Support JSON, MessagePack, ProtoBuf encoding and decoding methods
+- Support custom filters during Rpc call (client filter: `IClientFilter`, server filter: `IServerFilter`)

 ### Service Governance
 - Support load balancing routing methods such as polling, random routing, hash consistency, etc.
 - Support failure callback
--Use Policy to realize service fusing and retry
+- Use [Polly](https://github.com/App-vNext/Polly) to realize service fusing and retry
 - Support service failover
 - Support removing unhealthy services
 - Disable external access to services through configuration support

 > The service governance module will continue to be updated

-### Modular Management
-- Module dependency settings
-- Register service through the module
-- Pass module pre-initialization method or release resources

 ### Support Distributed Transactions
 - Realize distributed transactions through TCC
+- Ensure the final consistency of data through timed operations and Undolog

+### Link Tracking
+- Realize link tracking of calls between microservices through SkyApm

+### Identity Authentication and Authorization
+- Realize identity authentication based on Jwt
+- Support custom interface authentication

+### Data Access
+-Use EfCore to implement data access components

 ### Support Websocket Communication
-- Realize websocket communication through [websocket-sharp](https://github.com/sta/websocket-sharp)
+-Implement a module that supports websocket communication through [websocket-sharp](https://github.com/sta/websocket-sharp)

-### Distributed Lock
+### Distributed lock
-- Use [RedLock.net](https://github.com/samcook/RedLock.net) to implement distributed locks
+-Use [RedLock.net](https://github.com/samcook/RedLock.net) to implement distributed lock related packages

 ## RoadMap
-### Currently
-- [ ] Refactor distributed transactions, check the status of transaction participants and complete branch transactions through timing tasks and undolog

-- [x] Added a module for implementing object mapping through [Mapster](https://github.com/MapsterMapper/Mapster)

 ### Recent
-- Added identity authentication and authorization middleware
 - Improve documentation

 ### Future
 - Added service management dashboard
 - Added template project and CLI command line tool
-- Complete example
+- Realize a unified configuration center
 - Use silky framework to implement a rights management system
+- Support file upload and download

 ## Contribute
 - One of the easiest ways to contribute is to participate in discussions and discuss issues.
 You can also contribute by submitting Pull Request code changes.